 Back when we had an Atari 2600 I was amazed at what could be done by it.
-I was far too young to understand it then and didn’t have the means to even try.
-As much as I enjoyed playing the games the more interesting part to me was how does it work?
+I was far too young to understand it then, and didn’t have the means to even try.
+As much as I enjoyed playing the games, the more interesting part to me was, how does it work?
 How does it know how to move the way you move the joystick?
 How did it know how to make the sounds.

-Recently I rediscovered an article that went into some details of how Pitfall was made for the Atari 2600.
+Recently, I rediscovered an article that went into some details of how Pitfall was made for the Atari 2600.
 Each screen was represented by just one byte to tell whether it had logs, treasures or pits or whatever else they had.
 The Atari 2600 only had 128 bytes of RAM.
 A good number of my sentences I write on my website here would take up too much memory to fit into that 128 bytes of RAM that the Atari had.

-The Atari had no screen buffer so the program had to draw the screen one line at a time.
+The Atari had no screen buffer, so the program had to draw the screen one line at a time.
 It had to be timed.

 I love reading details of how old programmers would make their programs fit into the constraints that hardware had back then.
 It seems insane when you think about it now.
-They had to truly understand the hardware and how to best optimize how they used it.
+They truly had to understand the hardware and how to best optimize how they used it.
 That’s the part of programming that was always fascinating to me.

-These days things just aren’t as efficient as they had to be back then.
+These days, things just aren’t as efficient as they had to be back then.
 Even the simplest of trackers on nearly every website (None here!) probably wouldn’t even be able to run on old hardware.
-Computers being 64 bits rather than the eight bits back then causes a lot more store use but that has it’s own benefits.
+Computers being 64 bits rather than the eight bits back then causes a lot more store use, but that has its own benefits.